 In this post, we will tell you about the landscape and the delicate ecosystem of the beach, as well as about the real secret behind Elafonisi’s pink sand beach.

-We will also show you different ways of how to get to Elafonisi Beach from Crete’s most popular destinations.
-Finally, we will include some important tips to prepare the visit and to enjoy one of Crete’s most beautiful beaches!
+We will also show you different ways how to get to Elafonisi Beach from Crete’s most popular destinations.
+Finally, we will include some important tips to prepare for the visit and to enjoy one of Crete’s most beautiful beaches!

 How to Get to Elafonisi Beach

 Elafonisi is in the Chania region of Crete, on the West coast of the island, 75k km south of the closest town, Chania.
-In fact, Chania is one of the best places to stay in Crete if you plan to visit this beach as a one-day excursion.
+Chania is one of the best places to stay in Crete if you plan to visit this beach as a one-day excursion.

 Undoubtedly, the best way to get there is by car, and if you’re planning on touring the island in a rental car, do check our guide to driving on Crete.